jkillisch/empra_data_prep/README.md

-Beispiel einer Datenaufbereitung mit dplyr
+Datenaufbereitung mit dplyr
 ================
 Jan Killisch
 2024-10-22

 In this document, I show some basics of dplyr and prepare an empirical dataset for students that participate in a university course of mine.
 Feel free to send a pull request if you find an error.
-Also, feel to refer to this document in your own teaching.
+Also, feel free to refer to this document in your own teaching.

-Unfortunately, it’s all German.
+Unfortunately, it’s all German for now.
 Sorry!

 ------------------------------------------------------------------------